ShivanshShukla01/Revision/C/Problems/Problem Set 0/2 Right Aligned Pyramid..md

     }
     printf("\n");
 }

 ```

 > [!NOTE]
 > How this works ?

 - user input is stored in height variable
+- make sure the input is a non-negetive integer
 - in this program, first we need to print spaces than the character
   - the number of spaces is decreasing from the given height to end of the pyramid.
 - so `spaces` function take input from for loop where the value of `i` started at height level and went to zero one by one hence printing less number of spaces each time.